monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/trunk/readme.txt

 Need help?
 Contact [Monek Support](https://monek.com/contact) or visit the [WordPress.org support forum](https://wordpress.org/support/plugin/monek-checkout/).

 == Changelog ==

+= 4.2.0 =
+* Enhanced the Express Checkout flow by introducing a verification token returned by the backend, allowing the plugin to validate and update the payment accordingly.
+* The plugin detects which checkout solution is currently active and displays an error message if WooCommerce Blocks Checkout is not enabled.

 = 4.1.2 =
 * Fixed the block checkout payment surface staying greyed out when switching away from Monek and back; the embedded SDK now tears down and re-mounts cleanly.